intellij-rust/intellij-rust/CONTRIBUTING.md

 ## Building

 To build the plugin just navigate to the directory you've previously checked it out and type `./gradlew build`.
 That's it.

+This creates a zip archive in `build/distributions` which you can install with the `Install plugin from disk...` action found in `Settings > Plugins`.

 ## Running